 Whether delayed divorce filings contribute to family violence is a question someone might be able to answer when they put all this together.
 But I doubt the final word will end up as simple as, “Couples too broke to bicker,” as heartwarming as that is.
 There may be something to the speculation that falling home prices are stalling some divorce plans, but that is not quite the same as developing a newfound appreciation for the benefits of marriage.

 I’m sticking with this: in hard times, families are a big part of how people make it through, but hard times are also hard for a lot of marriages.
 If it’s true that the husband’s job loss especially increases stress on a marriage – as previous research suggests – we may yet see that emerge for the current crisis.
-If not, maybe something has changed.Lisa Wade is a professor at Occidental College.
+If not, maybe something has changed.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.